Larry Herman, DMSc, MPA, PA-C, DFAAPA

 Emphysematous cystitis is a rare and complicated urinary tract infection associated with gas formation in the bladder wall.
 This is commonly associated with poorly controlled diabetes mellitus in elderly women.
 The case presented involves a male diagnosed with emphysematous cystitis while being treated with empagliflozin, a sodium-glucose cotransporter 2 inhibitor (SGLT2i), for type-2 diabetes mellitus (T2DM).
 He was noted to have a past medical history of symptomatic benign prostatic hyperplasia for which he was prescribed tamsulosin.
 Treatment was non-operative, and he fully recovered with no long-term sequelae.
 SGLT2i medications have been beneficial in improving glycemic control for patients with T2DM, though the risk for severe urinary tract infections remains controversial.
 After a review of the literature, only one other case was similar to the one presented.

 Doornbos, D. Emphysematous Cystitis in an Elderly Male Diabetic Patient.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.